University of Minnesota Procedure

 Overview

-This procedure assists University community members and data users in identifying the appropriate security level for an IT resource that stores, processes, transmits, accesses, or has the ability to impact the security of the data.
-This includes all University owned devices, vendor solutions, and personally owned devices used for University business.
-The security level combines the data security classification (confidentiality) with the need to protect the integrity, and availability of the data.
-The security levels are High, Medium, or Low.
-The security level is used in the Information Security standards to determine whether a security control is required, recommended, or optional at that level.
+This procedure assists University community members and data users in identifying the appropriate Security Level for an Information Technology (IT) Resource that stores, processes, transmits, accesses, or has the ability to impact the security of the data.
+This procedure applies to all University owned devices, enterprise systems, vendor solutions (including cloud products and SaaS), and personally-owned devices used for University business.

 Process

-Determine the data security classification (Private- Highly Restricted, Private- Restricted, or Public) of the data you are working with.
-Accessing an individual’s own personal data, even on University system, is not a factor in determining data security classification.
+Determine the Data Classification (Private-Highly Restricted, Private-Restricted, or Public) of the data you are working with.
+Accessing an individual's own personal data, even on a University system, is not a factor in determining Data Classification.
+See Appendix: Data Classifications by Type.

 For research data, see guidance provided by Liberal Arts Technologies & Innovation Services (LATIS).

 The data owner may decide that a different security level is more appropriate.
-Other factors to consider include integrity, availability, or sensitivity of the data, and volume of data.
-For example, for non-protected health information that is considered sensitive and partially de-identified, the data owner may increase the security level to High.
+The data owner may be responsible for obtaining approvals from relevant accountable parties.
+See Appendix: Data Classification Owner/Custodian Table.
+See below for compliance requirements.
+Other factors to consider include integrity, availability, and volume of data.
+For example: for non-protected health information that is considered sensitive and partially de-identified, the data owner may increase the security level to High.

 Security Level

-• System or application is used for medical treatment, research (human or non-human studies), or diagnoses.
+• Used for medical treatment, research (human or non-human studies), or diagnosis.

 • Life safety system or application.
 Loss or interruption of service puts human or animal life at risk.

-• System or application is used to administer (manage or access) a single-user or multi-user system.
+• Used to administer (manage or access) a single-user or multi-user system that is classified as security level High.

 • Data owner approves the use of this security level for a system, application, or database.

-• System, application, or database is critical to the University’s mission of Research and Discovery, Teaching and Learning, and Outreach and Public Service.
+• Critical to the University’s mission of Research and Discovery, Teaching and Learning, and Outreach and Public Service.

 • Data owner approves the use of this security level for a system, application, or database.